 Emanium Enterprises

 Emanium Enterprises is a small US company (apparently one guy) that made two custom jumbo machinders of which I'm aware.
 These are cast in resin and are held together with small rare-earth magnets.
-I only own the Aphrodite A but everything about these, even the packaging, is fairly impressive.
+I only own the Aphrodite A but everything about these, even the packaging, is fairly impressive.- Aphrodite A

 Bourno's Customs